ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > {: .solution}
 {: .callout}

+**_Step 3_**

-3. find the list of accession numbers for the set of transcriptomic data associated with the study by searching for the previously found study accession number using the "[SRA Run Selector][runSelector]" on the NCBI website.
+Find the list of accession numbers for the set of transcriptomic data associated with the study by searching for the previously found study accession number using the "[SRA Run Selector][runSelector]" on the NCBI website.
 It is here you will find futher information about each of the sample files as well.

 > ## Solution - Task 3
 >